ianyepan/ianyepan.github.io/_posts/2021-05-12-setting-up-use-package.md

 You notice that there is always a slight lag before the matching parenthesis is highlighted.
-This is actually not a performance issue from Emacs, but rather because the default value of show-paren-delay is set to 0.125 (weird choice to be honest).
-Now this special variable needs to be set "before" the paren package is loaded, so we can't put in under the section of `:config` as usual.
+This is actually not a performance issue from Emacs, but rather because the default value of show-paren-delay is set to 0.125.
+Weird choice, if I may say so myself.
+Let's make it 0.
+Now this special variable "show-paren-delay" needs to be set "before" the paren package is loaded, so we can't put in under the section of `:config` as usual.
 Luckily, use-package provides the `:init` keyword for exactly this purpose.

 Putting it all together, we have:

 ```emacs-lisp
 (use-package paren